danigian/iot-edge-udp/README.md

 You can now send your data to the opened UDP port and test if everything worked properly.

 > Because of a known behavior in WinNAT, if using Windows Nano Server, you will not be able to send UDP packets to localhost:1208 for testing.
 You will need to use the "docker inspect" command in order to find the container IP address and then test using that IP address.

+# Build and deploy using Azure IoT Edge Dev Tool #

+[Azure IoT Edge Dev Tool](https://github.com/jonbgallant/azure-iot-edge-dev-tool) greatly simplifies your Azure IoT Edge development process.
+It includes all the tools you need to work with your IoT Edge Projects.

+Integrating this sample module into IoT Edge Dev Tool is really simple and fast.

+1. Setup the Dev Machine and create an Azure IoT Edge Project
+2. Under the *module* folder, create a folder named *udpmodule*
+3. Copy every file from this repository in the *udpmodule* folder
+4. Add Module to Config
+	1. Open /config/modules.json
+	2. Copy and paste the following JSON under moduleContent.$edgeAgent.properties.desired.modules (*eventually modifying port from 1209 to the desired one*)

+			"udpmodule": {
+				"version": "1.0",
+				"type": "docker",
+				"status": "running",
+				"restartPolicy": "always",
+				"settings": {
+				  "image": "${CONTAINER_REGISTRY_SERVER}/udpmodule:linux-x64-${CONTAINER_TAG}",
+				  "createOptions": "{\"Env\":[\"EdgeUdpPort=1209\"],\"ExposedPorts\":{\"1209/udp\":{}},\"HostConfig\":{\"PortBindings\":{\"1209/udp\":[{\"HostPort\":\"1209\"}]}}}"
+				}
+			}
+5. Add Route to Config
+	1. Open /config/modules.json
+	2. Under $edgeHub.properties.desired.routes add your key/value property in order to route datagrams to the desired module (*example below which routes datagrams from output1 of udpmodule to input1 of analyzeandfilter*)

+	          "udptoanalyze": "FROM /messages/modules/udpmodule/outputs/output1 INTO BrokeredEndpoint(\"/modules/analyzeandfilter/inputs/input1\")"
+6. Build and Deploy Modules with the following command:

+		iotedgedev modules --build --deploy

+That's it!